 Discrete components such as amplifiers, ADC, DAC and DSP blocks are used alongside PTC for temperature measurement.
 This leads to larger solution size, higher system cost and longer time to market.
-MAX40109 is a high-precision, programmable SoC, with integrated ADC, MTP, DSP and a DAC.
-MAX40109 enables integrated temperature measurement directly from the bridge, removing the need for external thermistors.
-This reduces overall solution size by more than 70%.
+MAX40109 is a high-precision,

-The MAX40109 simplifies the system design with the innovative features such as analog zeropressure offset compensation up to ±93 mV/V and temperature measurement directly at the bridge.
+The MAX40109 simplifies the system design with the innovative features such as analog zero-pressure offset compensation up to ±93 mV/V and temperature measurement directly at the bridge.
 This reduces design complexity and system cost by removing the tedious laser-trimming process and reducing an external temperature sensor.
 The SoC also comes integrated with a DSP engine for 3rd order polynomial calculation which is a key block that generates the calibrated output, eliminating the need for an additional processor.